taneron/konfig/generator/konfig-integration-tests/sdks/swift-snaptrade/swift/docs/ReferenceDataAPI.md

 let userId = "userId_example" // String |
 let userSecret = "userSecret_example" // String |
-let accountId = 987 // UUID | The ID of the account to search for symbols within. let symbolQuery = SymbolQuery(substring: "substring_example") // SymbolQuery |  (optional)
+let accountId = "accountId_example" // String | The ID of the account to search for symbols within. let symbolQuery = SymbolQuery(substring: "substring_example") // SymbolQuery |  (optional)

 // Search for symbols available in an account